magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42813-->

-*  Magento now reverts the shopping cart product quantity to the previous value if the updated quantity is invalid.
+*  {{ site.data.var.ee }} now reverts the shopping cart product quantity to the previous value if the updated quantity is invalid.

 <!--- MC-42347-->